Calculate coordinates for plotting individuals in a pedigree

 - ped

 A data frame containing the pedigree data.
-Needs personID, momID, and dadID columns
+Needs personID, momID, dadID, and sex columns.

 - personID